prusa3d/Prusa-Firmware/README.md

 	export GPG_TTY=$(tty)

 	use `CRTL-X` to close nano and confirm to write the new entries
-  - restart Ubuntu bash
+  - restart Ubuntu/Debian bash
-Now your Ubuntu subsystem is ready to use the automatic `PF-build.sh` script and compile your firmware correctly
+  - Now your Ubuntu/Debian subsystem is ready to use the automatic `PF-build.sh` script and compile your firmware correctly

-#### Some Tips for Ubuntu
+#### Some Tips for Ubuntu and Debian
 - Linux is case sensetive so please don't forget to use capital letters where needed, like changing to a directory
 - To change the path to your Prusa-Firmware location you downloaded and unzipped
   - Example: You files are under `C:\Users\<your-username>\Downloads\Prusa-Firmware-MK3`